dfro/SPbETU_beamerposter_template/README.md

 ## Requirements

-You will need LaTeX with [beamer] and [beamerposter] packages to be installed.
+You will need LaTeX with [beamer] and [beamerposter] packages installed.
-Most modern LaTeX installations come with `beamer` included, but you must install `beamerposter` yourself.

 To use svg package 'Inkscape' must be installed.